Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: INTRODUCTION

-Research into wormhole geometry offers new perspectives for addressing this issue~\cite{Hawking:1987mz,Hawking:1988ae,Coleman:1988cy,Giddings:1988cx,Giddings:1988wv,DeFalco:2021ksd,Dai:2018vrw,Simonetti:2020ivl,Dai:2019mse,DeFalco:2020afv,Hong:2021qnk}.
-Early studies by Giddings and Strominger (GS) demonstrated that a massless dilaton paired with axions can sustain wormhole structures; however, upon analytic continuation, these typically evolve into contracting baby universes~\cite{Giddings:1987cg}.
-More recent investigations reveal that a massive dilaton broadens the range of solutions, with specific configurations capable of producing expanding baby universes~\cite{Andriolo:2022rxc,Jonas:2023ipa}.
-Notably, studies of Euclidean (semi-)wormholes indicate that “wineglass” shaped axion wormholes may correspond to the formation of expanding baby universes, with their Euclidean past characterized by asymptotically anti-de Sitter (AdS) boundaries~\cite{Hebecker:2018ofv,Aguilar-Gutierrez:2023ril,Lavrelashvili:1988un,Bai:2023woh,Liu:2025foo,Betzios:2024oli,Betzios:2024iay}.
-This introduces novel physical insights into the initial conditions of inflation.
-Betzios and Papadoulaki have recently proposed a novel wave function derived from the Euclidean path integral~\cite{Betzios:2024oli}.
-In the semiclassical limit, this wave function describes a wormhole geometry in which the scale factor reaches its maximum at the reflection symmetry plane.
-Upon analytic continuation to the Lorentzian regime, this configuration evolves naturally into an expanding universe.
-Importantly, axion wormholes thus provide a physically motivated framework for cosmic inflation initial conditions.
-They extend inflationary expansion while addressing fundamental limitations of the no-boundary proposal, preserving the central role of the Euclidean path integral, and avoiding the low-energy pathologies associated with conventional anti-de Sitter (AdS) boundary conditions.
+Previous studies by Giddings and Strominger (GS) showed that a massless dilaton coupled to an axion field could support such structures; however, these solutions typically evolve into contracting ``baby universes'' upon analytic continuation to a Lorentzian spacetime, failing to describe our expanding universe~\cite{Giddings:1987cg}.
+Recent investigations have revealed that a massive dilaton field broadens the range of possibilities, allowing for configurations that can produce expanding baby universes~\cite{Andriolo:2022rxc,Jonas:2023ipa}.
+A particularly promising class of solutions, known as ``wineglass'' wormholes, has emerged from the study of Euclidean axion-dilaton systems~\cite{Hebecker:2018ofv,Aguilar-Gutierrez:2023ril,Lavrelashvili:1988un,Bai:2023woh,Liu:2025foo,Betzios:2024oli,Betzios:2024iay}.
+These theories, whose Euclidean past is characterized by an asymptotically anti-de Sitter (AdS) boundary, can be analytically continued to describe an expanding universe.
+As recently proposed by Betzios and Papadoulaki, the wave function derived from the corresponding Euclidean path integral naturally evolves into an inflationary cosmology~\cite{Betzios:2024oli}.
+Axion wormholes thus provide a physically motivated framework for the initial conditions of inflation that may resolve the shortcomings of the no-boundary proposal.